liferay/liferay-docs/userGuide/en/chapters/10-using-web-forms-and-dynamic-data-lists.markdown

 - Integrate lists into Workflow

-All of this capability is easily distilled into two concepts: data defining and data displaying.
+All of this capability can be easily distilled into two concepts: data defining and data displaying.
 These data lists are dynamic for a reason: they are flexible and powerful.
 Whether you want to collect simple input from the user or develop an entire data entry system for real estate listings, Dynamic Data Lists have your use case covered.
 Combined with the flexibility provided through templates and the power of languages like Velocity, entire applications can be built in a short time.

-## Building a list platform in Liferay
+## Building a List Platform in Liferay and Defining Data Types

 To expand and extend the social capabilities of our site, we want to build a new, radical platform on Liferay: custom-built lists that users can share and